aperezdc/js-highlighters-shootout/README.md

 -    [EnlighterJS](https://www.npmjs.com/package/enlighterjs): Seems to assume
      that it will run in a browser.
 -    [Microlight](https://asvd.github.io/microlight): Assumes that `window` and
-     `document` are defined and onl works in the browser.
+     `document` are defined and only works in the browser.
 -    [Prettify](https://github.com/google/code-prettify): Does not seem to work outside the browser.
+-    [RainbowCode](http://rainbowco.de/): Does not work anymore with recent NodeJS versions.
 -    [SyntaxHighlighter](https://github.com/syntaxhighlighter): Does not work
      directly with NodeJS, even with `--harmony` due to usage of modules.